-Talking with a friend, someone at work, your diabetes team, or even other people with diabetes you’ve just met can take a weight off your mind and make you feel better because you’re not on your own.
+Even talking to other people with diabetes that you’ve just met can take a weight off your mind and make you feel better because you’re not on your own.
 But it can be hard to know where to start, so we've put together some tips on how to start that conversation.

 "Sometimes just being able to talk through some of the issues we're facing can make a real difference."

 Diabetes takes up time and talking about it may be the last thing on your mind.
 You may want to get on with managing your diabetes in your own way.
 Or if you’re recently diagnosed, you may need time to digest all this new information.
 Everyone’s situation is different and talking is often hard, especially when it comes to your own health.

 But opening up to people and explaining how diabetes affects your daily life can be a real eye opener – for you and for your listener.
 Sharing the burden of your diabetes will help you feel less alone with your diabetes.
 It can take a weight off your mind and bring feelings of relief.
 Just hearing the words out loud can help you process your thoughts.
 It can stop you feeling locked in a cycle of worry and make you less anxious.

 Talking can help you think differently about your diabetes too.
 Relating to other people with diabetes could bring positive changes and help you work through daily challenges, such as feeling anxious about blood sugar levels, or trying to find the right time to take injections.

 We know lots of people find it difficult to find the right time and place to start the conversation about telling people about your diabetes.
 Our tips will support you and show you how to begin your conversations.